 If you firmly attach the soffit to the construction, you won’t encounter issues executing this procedure.
 You can do it by blind nailing or hiding the nails at the soffit’s back side.
 Doing so will cover any visible nail holes in the final finish.

 You should start hammering nails on top of the wooden board so they can go through the structure securely.
-Don’t forget to put a distance of at least ¾-inch to 1 inch between the fasteners and the soffit’s edges.
+I’d suggest keeping a distance of at least ¾-inch to 1 inch between the fasteners and the soffit’s edges.

 Ensure that the nails don’t go further than 12 inches away from each other vertically and up to 8 inches horizontally.
 Depending on the wood type, you may need to make a pre-drilled hole to nail a soffit.
 It should be slightly wider than the nail to guarantee a proper fit.